Regularity and Continuity properties of the sub-Riemannian exponential map: Regularity and Continuity of the sub-Riemannian exponential map

 \begin{proof} The Hamiltonian is constant along a normal trajectory:

 The minimal control for the curve $\gamma = \pi \circ \lambda$ is given by $u_i(t) = \langle \lambda(t), X_k(\pi(\lambda)) \rangle$ and therefore

 \end{proof}

-In view of this result, we observe that, contrary to the Riemannian case, there might exist initial covectors $\lambda_0 \in \T_p^*(M)$ such that the corresponding normal geodesic is trivial, i.e. constant.
-This can happen if $\lambda_0 \in H_p^{-1}(0)$.
+In view of this result, we observe that, contrary to the Riemannian case, there might exist initial covectors $\lambda_0 \in \T_q^*(M)$ such that the corresponding normal geodesic is trivial.
+This can happen if $\lambda_0 \in H_q^{-1}(0)$.

 Since the normal geodesic $\gamma$ has constant-speed, we have